10 Ways CRM can help with ROI Calculation22 Jul 2020

 You’ve got the data, now put it to work!

-As mentioned at the start, each business will define success in their own terms.
+As mentioned at the start, each business will define success in their own terms (including the return on their own CRM system).
 In order to ensure you are on track to reach those goals, you need to get your ROI calculations configured in all the right places – starting right in the heart of your CRM system.